Ali-Fartoot/Kaggle/House Prices - ML/House Prices Predict.md

 # House Prices Predict
 Competition link : https://www.kaggle.com/c/house-prices-advanced-regression-techniques

+Score from kaggle : 0.145.

 A task from kaggle which we should predict output as regression task.
 It has 81 fetures.
-## After checking realized  these tasks for data prepration:
+## After checking realized  these tasks for data prepration :
 - Handling missing values.
 - Encoding string data type.
-- Deleting columns which have many nan-values (outliers) .
+- Deleting columns which have many nan-values (outliers).

 ## Solutions